-Single Unit Rental Reconstruction: up to \$229,000 per applicant to rebuild homes with damages totaling 50.01% or more of the homes pre-disaster value.
-This includes up to \$83,000 as needed to meet housing requirements for eligible applicants with homes to be reconstructed in a 100-year flood plain and having additional site conditions.
+Single Stick Built Unit Reconstruction: up to \$124,800 per applicant to rebuild rental unit with damages totaling 50.01% of more of the home's pre-disaster value.

-Single Unit Mobile Home Replacement: up to \$198,500 per applicant for mobile home replacement.
-This includes up to \$83,000 as needed to meet housing requirements for eligible applicants with mobile homes to be replaced in a 100-year flood plain and having additional site conditions.
+Single Unit Mobile Home Replacement: up to \$84,502 per applicant for rental mobile home replacement.

+Site Conditions: up to \$83,000 additional funds as needed to meet housing requirements for eligible applicants with rental units to be reconstructed, replaced, or rehabbed located in a 100-year flood plain and having damages totaling more than 50% of its pre-disaster value (this includes elevating mobile homes as needed).